jhudsl/Informatics_Research_Leadership/docs/06-management_tools.md

 If you are including code (which can be R programming language code, Python, SQL, bash or others).
 You can specify it using three backticks like this:

+\`\`\`{r}

+some R code

+\`\`\`

+Here is some actual R code that displayed in the html output from the original R Markdown file.
+There is a slightly darker background for code and for code output.
+You will see that the result of x is printed right after a break:

 ```r
 # This is a code comment about some R code- here comes the code on the next line!